Computed tomography (CT scan)

 Preparing for the scan

 Before the scan, you are asked to change into a hospital gown.
-A technician will review the procedure with you.
+A technologist will review the procedure with you.

 With contrast dye

-If intravenous contrast dye is needed, it will be administered at the start of the exam.
-Patients may experience a warm sensation throughout the body and a metallic taste in the mouth after the contrast injection.
+If intravenous contrast dye is needed, it will be administered during the exam.
+Patients may experience a warm sensation throughout the body and a metallic taste in the mouth during the contrast injection.
 These sensations usually disappear in a few minutes.
 The dye allows your organs and bones to appear clearly within the images.

 Before the scan